trevorprater/claude-agent-sdk-structured-outputs-demo/README.md

 This repository demonstrates the structured outputs feature implementation for the Claude Agent SDK (Python).
 It contains working examples with live API integration that validate type-safe JSON responses using Pydantic models.

+**Purpose**: This demo repository was created to validate and demonstrate the functionality of the structured outputs PR for the Claude Agent SDK.
+All examples use live API calls to confirm production readiness.

 ## Overview

 The structured outputs feature enables developers to receive predictable, validated JSON responses from Claude by specifying schemas.
 This implementation supports both Pydantic models (for type safety) and raw JSON Schema definitions (for language-agnostic usage).

+This demo validates the implementation in the `feat/structured-outputs` branch, which will be submitted as a PR to the official Claude Agent SDK repository.

 ## Prerequisites